Lomynabz/airbnb-clone-project/README.md

 **Contribution to Success:** The Scrum Master drives agile discipline, enabling the team to work efficiently, adapt to changes, and deliver incremental value throughout development.

+These roles collectively ensure the Airbnb clone app is delivered on time, meets user needs, and maintains high quality, aligning with the project’s goal of replicating Airbnb’s seamless booking experience.

 ## UI Component Patterns

 To build a consistent and reusable UI for the Airbnb clone app, we will create a set of core UI components that align with the design system (colors, typography, and layouts) and support the functionality of the three primary pages (Property Listing View, Listing Detailed View, and Simple Checkout View).
 These components will be implemented in React with Tailwind CSS to ensure responsiveness, accessibility, and maintainability.
-Below, we describe three key components: Navbar, Property Card, and Footer, outlining their purpose, structure, and role in enhancing the user experience.
+Below, we describe three key components: **Navbar**, **Property Card**, and **Footer**, outlining their purpose, structure, and role in enhancing the user experience.

 ### Navbar
 **Purpose:** The Navbar serves as the primary navigation hub, providing access to key app features (e.g., search, user profile, wishlist) across all pages.